FoaLab/partially-molten-rock-PUP/README.txt

 In the figs folder:

-$ jupyter-book build magmaNotebooks --overwrite
+$ jupyter-book build magmaNotebook --overwrite

-In the magmaNotebooks folder, check if port is available
+In the magmaNotebook folder, check if port is available

 $ lsof -wni tcp:4000